osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 Message Headers
 ---------------

 A description of each of the headers can be found in the *OMF specification*.
-When sending messages to a PI System, the value of the ``producertoken`` header must be set to a Producer Token that is obtained from the PI Data Collection Manager.
+When sending messages to PI Server, the value of the ``producertoken`` header must be set to a Producer Token that is obtained from the PI Data Collection Manager.

 The Producer Token is used to authenticate the sender and to authorize the sender to feed data to PI Connector